-Any wheeled construction designed to be pulled by another vehicle.
-Recreational, Farm, and light commercial trailer types include camper/travel trailers, livestock trailers, open utility and flatbed trailers, enclosed auto and gear haulers, boat trailers, car-towing dollies, and even automobiles being flat-towed with a tow bar.
+Any wheeled piece of equipment designed to be pulled by another vehicle.
+Recreational, farm, and light commercial trailer types include: camper/travel trailers, livestock trailers, open utility and flatbed trailers, enclosed auto and gear haulers, boat trailers, car-towing dollies, and even automobiles being flat-towed with a tow bar.
 See Chapter 9 for information on hooking up your trailer, and Chapter 10 for information on setting up and towing with a dolly or flat-towing an automobile “dinghy-style” behind your RV.

-A short two-wheeled trailer designed to cradle the front wheels of a car while leaving the rear wheels on the road.
+A short, two-wheeled trailer designed to cradle the front wheels of a car while leaving the rear wheels on the road.
 These light-duty trailers are used for short hauls or for dinghy-towing an automobile behind an RV or pickup with a slide-in camper.
-See Chapter 10 for more information on tow bars & dinghy towing.
+See Chapter 10 for more information about tow bars & dinghy towing.

 A V-shaped bar with a towing coupler designed to flat-tow a car behind an RV or other tow vehicle.
 With a tow bar, the towed automobile is the trailer, while the tow bar provides only the coupler and clearance from the rear of the tow vehicle.
 Using a tow bar is often called towing “dinghy-style.”
 See Chapter 10 for more information.